Machine learning spectral indicators of topology: Methods

-To ensure balanced representation of each absorbing element within each data subset (training, validation, and testing), we carried out the following assignment procedure when constructing the three data subsets.
-We traversed all $81$ absorbing elements in order of increasing abundance in topological samples (see \textbf{Fig.~\ref{fig:figureS1}(a)}).
-For the first element considered, all samples containing that element were disaggregated by class and randomly shuffled within each class subset.
-The desired fractions of testing and validation examples ($20\%$ and $10\%$, respectively) were then allocated from each class, reserving the rest ($70\%$) for training.
-This process was repeated for subsequent elements while excluding any samples already assigned in a previous step.
-The balanced representation of topological examples for each element achieved by this process is confirmed in \textbf{Fig.~\ref{fig:figureS1}(c)}.

-For each sample, the computed XANES spectra of each absorbing element were interpolated and re-sampled at $200$ evenly-spaced energy values.
-The complete spectrum for a single sample was stored as a two-dimensional array of $81$ columns, with non-zero values in the element channels of that sample's constituent atoms.
-Each of the $81$ element channels was independently standardized prior to being input into the machine learning algorithm, since the K-edges of different elements are found over a broad range of energy scales.
-Standardization entailed centering the mean of spectral intensity averages over each energy range, and scaling by the mean of intensity standard deviations.
+\textbf{Data processing} The computed XANES spectra of each absorbing atom were interpolated and re-sampled at $200$ evenly-spaced energy values.
+Each XANES spectrum spanned an energy range of $56$ eV, and spectra from the same absorbing atom were co-aligned using the calculated absolute energy scale.
+Spectra of the same absorbing atom were standardized by centering the mean of the average intensities over the sampled energy range, and scaling by the mean of the standard deviations in intensity values. \\

-The final model presented in this work additionally introduced symmetry group information as an input.
-As noted in the main text, the symmetry group of a given sample was encoded as three one-hot vectors: The first is a vector of length $7$ with a single non-zero indicator of the crystal system, the second a vector of length $32$ indicating the point group, and the third a vector of length $230$ indicating the space group.

-During training, a different weight, or penalty for misclassification, was computed for each training sample to correct for imbalanced representation in topological class and composition.
-The sample weight of a compound was defined as inversely proportional to the product of its topological class abundance and abundance of its least occurring constituent element.
-All sample weights were then uniformly normalized to achieve a mean of $1$.